FirmwGuy/CEP/docs/BUILD.md

 - IDEs
   - Many IDEs understand Meson; or configure an external build with `meson compile -C build`.

-## Q&A

-- Why Meson instead of raw Makefiles?
-  - Meson is portable, fast (via Ninja), and keeps build artifacts out of your source tree with minimal configuration.

-- Do I need Clang?
-  - No. GCC is enough.
-Clang is optional for extra diagnostics, sanitizers, and tooling (`clang-tidy`, `clang-format`).

-- Where are the build outputs?
-  - Binaries are placed in the `build/` folder (e.g., `build/cep_tests[.exe]`).

-- Can I build in a different folder?
-  - Yes.
-For example: `meson setup out/win-ucrt64 && meson compile -C out/win-ucrt64`.

-- How do I run tests?
-  - `meson test -C build` runs the suite and prints results.
-- How do I run just one test (or pass parameters)?
-  - The harness uses [munit](https://nemequ.github.io/munit/) flags.
-Run the executable directly:
-    - Discover tests: `./build/cep_tests.exe --list`
-    - Run a single test: `./build/cep_tests.exe --single /CEP/heartbeat`
-    - Pass parameters: `./build/cep_tests.exe --param boot_cycle after_reboot /CEP/heartbeat`
-    - Fail fast / show stderr: `./build/cep_tests.exe --fatal-failures --show-stderr`
-    - Set a deterministic seed: `./build/cep_tests.exe --seed 0x1234abcd`
-    - Debug/instrument on Linux: `./build/cep_tests --no-fork` keeps execution in a single process so your debugger or probes do not lose track when munit would otherwise fork.

 ## Build Variants and Options